solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 As you can see in the diagram above, the resulting `Proxy` object defines the routes in the desired order.

 #### Matcher restrictions
-The Gloo route table configuration model imposes some restrictions on the virtual service and parent route table's matchers (i.e., any resource delegating routing config to another route table).
+The Gloo route delegation model imposes some restrictions on the virtual service and parent route table's matchers (i.e., any resource delegating routing config to another route table).
 Most notably, parent matchers must have only a single prefix matcher.
+Further, any parent matcher must have its own prefix start with the same prefix as _its_ parent (if any).

 Further, in versions prior to **Gloo 1.5.0-beta21**, parent matchers cannot use header, query parameter, or method matchers.
 In more recent Gloo versions, parent matchers can now use those matchers so long as their child route tables have headers, query parameters, and methods that are a superset of those defined on the parent.
+In Gloo versions **Gloo 1.5.0-beta25** and higher, the `inheritableMatchers` boolean field was added to virtual services and route tables, which allows users to enable matcher inheritance for non-path matchers from parents (rather than requiring the whole subset enumerated on any chlidren).

 In all versions of Gloo, the leaf route table can use any kind of path matcher, so long as it begins with the same prefix as its parent.